Syahmin Huda (Singapore)

 Biography

-Syahmin Huda is a Singaporean artist, who explores culture, transformation and the immaterial in her practice.
-Her works have been featured in Nanyang Academy of Fine Art’s (NAFA) School of Art & Design showcase (2021) and Downsizing: A Public Showcase, which was supported by NAFA, University of the Arts London and dblspce (2023).See their work at the Festival
+Syahmin Huda is a Singaporean artist who explores culture, transformation, and the immaterial in her practice.
+Her works have been featured in Nanyang Academy of Fine Arts (NAFA) School of Art & Design Showcase (2021) and Downsizing: A Public Showcase (2023), supported by NAFA, University of the Arts London, and dblspce.See their work at the Festival

 This website uses cookies to ensure you get the best experience.
 View our privacy policy